stb-tester/stbt-rig/README.md

     * Liberal MIT licence to remove any barriers to deployment.
     * It should have as few required dependencies as possible.
-Currently it only requires `requests` and a `git` installation, with an optional dependency on `keyring` for persisting the auth token.
+Currently it only requires `requests` and a `git` installation, with an optional dependency on `keyring` for persisting the access token.
 * Completeness - The whole of the stb-tester HTTP REST API should be exposed
 * Transparency - The Python API is intended to roughly have a 1 to 1 correspondence with the REST API